jgriffith23/postgis-tutorial/README.rst

     INSERT INTO cities (location, latitude, longitude, geo) VALUES ('San Rafael', 37.9735, -122.5311, ST_Point(-122.5311, 37.9735));

-Here, the `ST_MakePoint` function specifies the vector geometry.
+Here, the `ST_Point` function makes a point out of the longitude and latitude.

 Query For Points Within a Given Radius